chini007/webm-containers-devops/README.md

 # Jenkins Pipeline

+## Prepare Jenkins
+1. Run jenkins on linux.
+The samples are not adjusted for windows.
+2. Have docker installed locally.
+Install ant.
+Both tools should be reachable via $PATH.
+3. Set up jenkins to run from your home directory.
+4. Install the "Docker Pipeline" plugin from the Jenkins plug-in manager.
+Restart Jenkins.

+## Set up the pipeline
 1. Create a jenkins pipeline that points to the Jenkins file in this git repository.In a Jenkins project choose the option "Pipelinescript from SCM".
 You'll need separate pipelines for every type of container - MSR or UM.
 2. Run the pipeline once to checkout the metadata.
-3. Go and define in Jenkins your credentials for connection with the source and the target repository.
-Note the aliases as they would be used in the next steps.
+3. Define your credentials for connection with the source and the target container repository in the global Jenkins credential story - Dashboard-> Manage Jenkins -> Credentials.
+Note the credential aliases as they would be used in the next steps.
 4. Configure the parameters to build a desired solution
   - `buildScenario` chose which container to to build with assets.
 The available options are "microservices-runtime" and "universal-messaging"

-  - `targetImageRegistryCredentials`  Provide target image registry credential alias that you've defined in the previous step.

-  - `sourceImageRegistryCredentials`  Provide source image registry credential alias that you've defined in the previous step.
+  - `sourceContainerRegistryCredentials` Provide source container registry credential alias that you've defined in the previous step.

-  - `sourceImageRegistryHost` Provide the source image registry host.
+  - `sourceContainerRegistryHost` Provide the source container registry host.
 Example 'docker.io'

-  - `sourceImageRegistryOrg` Provide the source image registry organization.
+  - `sourceContainerRegistryOrg` Provide the source container registry organization.
 Example 'store/softwareag'

   - `sourceImageName` Provide source container name.
 Example 'universalmessaging-server'

   - `sourceImageTag` Provide source image tag.
 Example '10.5.0.4'

+  - `targetContainerRegistryCredentials`  Provide target container registry credential alias that you've defined in the previous step.

-  - `targetImageRegistryHost` Provide target image registry host.
+  - `targetContainerRegistryHost` Provide target container registry host.
 Example 'docker.io'

-  - `targetImageRegistryOrg` Provide target image registry organization.
+  - `targetContainerRegistryOrg` Provide target container registry organization.
 Example 'myorg/mysolution'

   - `targetImageName` Provide target image name.
 Example "um_integration"